Seattle City Council passes ‘Pay Up’ bill, raising wages for certain gig workers

 In an amendment from Councilmember Tammy Morales, passed Tuesday, the council also committed to addressing by August 2023 wage standards — similar to those passed for delivery drivers in this bill — for marketplace workers, who were excluded from the bill in a recent amendment.

-“This is the first in a series of measures to right-size longstanding inequities in our economy with the introduction of gig work and app-based work,” Lewis, said Tuesday.
+“This is the first in a series of measures to rightsize longstanding inequities in our economy with the introduction of gig work and app-based work,” Lewis said Tuesday.

 “This legislation, by no means, is going to be the final word on this,” he added.